- Home >

 A quieter ride.

-Resurfacing works are done at night, to minimise inconvenience to motorists.
+Resurfacing works were done at night, to minimise inconvenience to motorists.

-This means that resurfacing can only be done in summertime, as night time temperatures are too low for asphalting works at other times of the year.
+This meant that resurfacing could only be done in summertime, as night time temperatures are too low for asphalting works at other times of the year.

-Resurfacing is being done one road section at a time, with the road section being worked on temporarily closed overnight to allow the works to be conducted safely and efficiently.
+Resurfacing was done one road section at a time, with the road section being worked on temporarily closed overnight to allow the works to be conducted safely and efficiently.

-The top 30mm of the existing road surface is milled off, then replaced with a new open-grade asphalt surface.
-New line markings are applied to the new road surface.
+The top 30mm of the existing road surface was milled off, then replaced with a new open-grade asphalt surface.
+New line markings were applied to the new road surface.

-Each road section is worked on over a number of nights, with the number of nights needed depending on factors such as the length of the road section and the number of running lanes and emergency lanes in the section.
-Approximately 700 tonnes of asphalt is laid each night.
+Each road section was worked on over a number of nights, with the number of nights needed depending on factors such as the length of the road section and the number of running lanes and emergency lanes in the section.
+Approximately 700 tonnes of asphalt was laid each night.

-This means that during the day, a road section might have a temporary running surface with minimal line markings and with a reduced speed limit in place prior to that section being completed.
+This meant that during the day, a road section might have a temporary running surface with minimal line markings and with a reduced speed limit in place prior to that section being completed.

 Rain as well as cold weather can affect resurfacing works